sbutori/aws-saa-03-notes/2 - Course Fundamentals and AWS Accounts/notes.md

 ## Security

 - You can create restricted identities/users using Identity and Access Management (IAM).
-  - Users, Groups, and Roles can also be created and given FULL or LIMITED permissions.
+  - *Users*, *Groups*, and *Roles* can be created and given FULL or LIMITED permissions.
   - All of these ID's start off with NO access/permissions in the account.

 - The IAM service is Account specific.
-  - Cross-account permissions are a possibility, as well (to be covered later).
+  - Cross-account permissions are a possibility as well, as we'll see later.

 ## Boundary of the Account

 - AWS accounts are really good at containing what's inside the accounts; bad employee or bad actor, etc.
-  - Having separate AWS accounts for different uses (DEV, PROD, etc), you can limit overall damage.
+  - Having separate AWS accounts for different uses (DEV, PROD, etc), allows you to limit overall damage from a bad actor.

 - By default, all access to an AWS account is denied except for the root user.